 4. Men Don’t Believe It’s Their Fight.

 Men have no trouble stepping into other people’s business when they feel they can help, but since they already don’t feel prayer is productive, they are reluctant to step into other people’s trials with prayer.
-Men don’t like to step up in places they feel they will fail.
+They don’t like to step up in places they feel they will fail.

 5. Men Didn’t Get an Answer When They Had Prayed Before.